mrismanaziz/Reforestation/README.md

-## What is a tornado's favorite game to play?
-Twister!
+## I applied to be a doorman but didn't get the job due to lack of experience.
+That surprised me, I thought it was an entry level position.